TracePass

 Catalog operations — browse, read, and create or update products.

-tracepass_passportslist, get, get_by_serial, create, suspend, archive, get_qr
+tracepass_passportslist, get, get_by_serial, compliance, create, suspend, suspend_by_serial, archive, archive_by_serial, get_qr

 The passport lifecycle — list and read passports, look one up by serial number, create, suspend, archive, and fetch the QR code.